-Let's face it, an increasing number of public safety agencies are looking to grants as a revenue stream to fund their operational equipment and personnel needs that are beyond their operational budget.
+Let's face it, an increasing number of public safety agencies are looking up to grants as a revenue stream to fund their operational equipment and personnal needs that are beyond their operational budget.

 For Fire & EMS departments the “conventional wisdom” regarding marketing has been primarily, “We don’t need to market our services.
 When people have a fire, they call 911 and we respond.
 They don’t have a choice.
 It’s not like deciding what store to shop at.”